Last Updated: 20th June, 2021

 If you’re an entrepreneur, then maybe you’d consider the Start-Up Visa Program.
 Through this visa, you could move to Canada and open a business and create jobs, therefore investing in the country as a whole.

-On the whole, it’s essential to keep up-to-date with new laws, visa and regulations within Canada to ensure you have the latest information and can make the best-informed decision you can.
+On the whole, it’s essential to keep up-to-date with new laws, visa and regulations to ensure you have the latest information and can make the best-informed decision you can when Moving to Canada from UK.

 2. Quality of Life